nikhilpaladugu/nikhilpaladugu.github.io/_posts/2020-05-15-global-imaging.md

 ![global imaging](https://i.imgur.com/IYgjTzX.jpg)

-photoshop. a imaginary company graphic intended for the back of a t-shirt.
+photoshop. an imaginary company graphic intended for the back of a t-shirt.